-All present and/or future sick time (including extended sick time pay) that a disability applicant is eligible to receive.
-(See Standard Practice Guide 201.11 for staff and 201.11-1 for faculty.)
+All present and/or future sick time pay (including extended sick time pay) that a disability applicant is eligible to receive.
+(See Standard Practice Guide 201.11-0 for staff and 201.11-1 for faculty.)

 A faculty or staff member’s voluntary or involuntary separation from University of Michigan service.

-Under this plan, all present and/or future vacation accrual a disability applicant is eligible to receive.
-(See Standard Practice Guide 201.64-0 for staff and eligible faculty and 201.64-1 for instructional faculty.)
+Under this Plan, all present and/or future vacation accrual a disability applicant is eligible to receive.

 The period of consecutive days of disability you must wait before this Plan begins paying benefits.
 The waiting period begins with your last day of work.
-You must use up any sick time pay (including extended sick time), vacation accrual, and/or PTO accrual before benefit payments begin.
-And if you have less than four years of service, the Plan will not begin paying benefits until after you have used up any sick time pay (including extended sick time), vacation accrual, and/or PTO accrual; or until you have been totally disabled for six monthswhichever occurs later.
+You must use up any sick time pay (including extended sick time) and vacation accrual and/or PTO accrual before benefit payments begin.
+And if you have less than two years of service, the Plan will not begin paying benefits until after you have used up any sick time (including extended sick time) and vacation accrual and/or PTO accrual, or until you have been totally disabled for six months— whichever occurs later.